just-hms/jim/README.md

 ## Why `jim`?

-- The main focus of `jim` is to let you re-use commands that you previously inserted in it.
+- The main focus of `jim` is to let you re-use shell commands that you previously inserted in it.
 For example:

 	```
 	jim command